esosland/ping-pong-cr3/README.md

 ### Support and contact details

-_{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}_
+_Let people know what to do if they run into any issues or have questions, ideas or concerns.
+Encourage them to contact you or make a contribution to the code._

 ### Technologies Used

-_{Tell me about the languages and tools you used to create this app.
+_Tell me about the languages and tools you used to create this app.
 Assume that I know you probably used HTML and CSS.
-If you did something really cool using only HTML, point that out.}_
+If you did something really cool using only HTML, point that out._

 ### License